LoginamNet/react-simple-slider/README.md

 **Controls Options**

-controlsOptions will be applied only if the "controls" option is enabled.
+controlsOptions will be applied only if the **controls** option is enabled.
 If they are not specified, the buttons will have a standard design and position inside the slider.

 | Prop           | Type           | Values                            | Default   | Description                                                                                                                    |
 | -------------- | -------------- | --------------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------ |